meyertime/linux-all-the-things/docs/arch-pan-okta.md

         - Edit any variables, such as file paths, as needed.
     5. Create a symbolic link to the wrapper script.
         1. `ln -s /usr/bin/openconnect.wrapper.sh /usr/bin/openconnect`
+    6. In this repository, [openconnect.wrapper.install.sh](../src/openconnect.wrapper.install.sh) will perform the above steps to move the real `openconnect` binary and replace it with a link to the wrapper.
+This is handy for restoring the function after `openconnect` is upgraded.
+Copy it to `/usr/bin/`.
+    7. In this repository, [openconnect.wrapper.pacman.hook](../src/openconnect.wrapper.pacman.hook) will run this install script whenever `/usr/bin/openconnect` is changed when installing or upgrading a package.
+Copy it to `/usr/share/libalpm/hooks/`.
 11. The wrapper script uses `kdialog` to prompt for the password.
     1. Install the `kdialog` package.
     2. `xhost +si:localuser:nm-openconnect` to grant access to the local `nm-openconnect` user to use the X window system.